AndresNamm/SPARK-text-analysis/SparkYarnTutorial.markdown

 ### Managing the CLUSTER

+If you have multiple machines, then it adds a lot of extra work and considerations for you in regards to managing the environment.
+To ease that load
+I created

+* THIS REFERENCE GUIDE - helps to keep a summary of the most importand aspect in your project.
 * SCRIPTS - To ease the management of services I wrote 3 scripts: startHadoop: Restarts the hadoop environment; shareSettings: shares hadoop settings across specified nodes;
 shareSpark: shares spark settings across the cluster.
 * GITHUB - allows easily to get access to important settings to analize them.
 Can store the development history.
 Good intermediate between the cluster and other computers